playerofgames/obsidian-mia-theme/README.md

 ---

-## Style settings

-Install the [Style Settings](https://community.obsidian.md/plugins/obsidian-style-settings) plugin to fine-tune the Mia theme's settings.

----

-## Source view
+## Source mode

 ![](img/mia-source-example.webp)

-The source editing view is designed for working with plain text, similar to markdown editors like *iA Writer*.
-The monospace font "SF Mono" is used.
+The source mode view is designed for working with plain text, using a monospace (or similar) font.
+When combined with the Obsidian setting "Readable line length", the heading characters will hang in the left margin (configurable).

+By default, the monospace font "SF Mono" is used.
+The monospace content (code and pre-formatted text) will also use "SF Mono".

-This font is available on iOS devices, but needs to be installed on macOS or other platforms.
+"SF Mono" is available on iOS devices, but may need to be installed on older macOS versions, and other platforms.
 It is available at [Fonts - Apple Developer](https://developer.apple.com/fonts/).

+You may use any other font in source mode (see "Theme settings" below).
+Good options are the [iA Writer fonts](https://github.com/iaolo/iA-Fonts), and [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono).

 If you are on macOS or iOS, you do not need to install any other fonts.
-If you are on another platform, you may also install "SF Pro", otherwise the system-default font will be used.
+If you want the theme to look the same as on macOS, install "SF Pro", and set it as the interface font in Obsidian.

-You may use any other font in source view by setting the *Monospace font* in Obsidian Appearance settings.

 ---